hasura/graphql-engine/docs/graphql/manual/schema/basics.rst

     Open the Hasura console and head to the ``Data`` tab and click the ``Create Table`` button to open up an interface to create tables.

-    As soon as a table is created, the corresponding GraphQL schema types and query/mutation resolvers will be automatically generated.

     For example, here is the schema for the ``article`` table in this interface:

     .. thumbnail:: /img/graphql/manual/schema/create-table-graphql.png